Parth380/meta-ad-policy-sandbox/README.md

 Real compliance teams follow a **procedure**: check policy → inspect creative → verify the advertiser → log the audit → only then decide.
 MetaGuard makes the agent learn that procedure end-to-end.

+### Why it matters

+**Trust & safety and ads integrity teams**, **enterprise compliance**, and **anyone shipping LLM agents against real APIs** care because mistakes are costly: bad approvals create legal and user-harm risk; over-blocking hurts revenue.
+A benchmark that enforces **procedure, traceability, and recovery from flaky tools** is a better proxy for production than single-shot classification.

 ---